Xilinx/xup_compute_acceleration/docs/Vision_lab.md

 ### Build Full Hardware

 1. The previous compilation was for `sw_emu`.
-It needs to be set to `hw` for generating FPGA binary.
-Execute the following command to prepare for the hardware targeting
+In order to build the FPGA binary file we need pass `hw` as target to `v++`.
+Execute the following command to set hardware build

     ```sh
     export XCL_EMULATION_MODE=hw
     ```

 1. Compile kernels and FPGA binary by [repeating step 4 of Build FPGA binary file](#build-fpga-binary-file).
-The process takes about two hours to complete, generating FPGA binary file called `vision_example.xclbin`.
+The process takes about two hours to generate FPGA binary file called `vision_example.xclbin`.

 1. Note: to run in AWS you need to create an [AFI](Creating_AFI.md).
 Therefore, the FPGA binary file will be `vision_example.awsxclbin`.
 In a tutorial, this file will be provided